jhanschoo/writerite/frontend-react/README.md

 ## State stores

 * Transient state is managed in the respective components.
-* Per-session state is managed in Redux.
+* More persistent state is managed by Apollo Cache when they correspond to a query, and in redux otherwise.
-* State persisting across sessions should be managed in Apollo Cache

 ## Setting up development